Enabling Social Applications via Decentralized Social Data Management: Resilience to Malicious Attacks

+\textbf{Lesson 6:} \emph{Social-based networks force peers to smaller influence values due to higher clustering coefficient and lower path length.} \textit{Slashdot} (and similarly \textit{Enron} and \textit{Epinions}~\cite{kourtellis12thesis}), have a different network structure than \textit{Gnutella}, i.e., a higher clustering coefficient that reduces diameter and average path length, but also increases the average degree.
+In such social-based networks, the peer influence spreads to a wider range (an order of magnitude smaller values), because queries cover smaller parts of the graph due to higher clustering coefficient and reduced path length.
+For these influence values ($<$0.1), the social mapping is more beneficial than random, since it forces requests to touch fewer peers.
+However, in higher influence values ($>$0.1), the social mapping performs similarly to random due to the presence of ``hot-spot'' peers.

-\textbf{Lesson 6:} \emph{The social mapping allows the formation of ``hot-spot'' peers who serve many requests, thus becoming attractive targets to attacks.} In the social mapping we observe that for all networks, community sizes and $n$-hop requests, some peers exhibited significantly higher influence than average.
-These highly influential peers control more requests flowing through the P2P topology than the average peer.
-The emergence of such peers can be attributed to users of high social degree centrality, who are closely connected with each other and more likely to be mapped together on the same peer~\cite{shi08well-conn} in the social than in the random mapping.
-These peers can be identified based on the users mapped on them~\cite{kourtellis11p2pcentrality} and targeted for quarantine in the early stages of a malware outburst.
-Alternatively they can be used to disseminate more efficiently security software patches to handle a malicious attack.
+\textbf{Lesson 7:} \emph{The power-law nature of social graphs allows the formation of ``hot-spot'' peers who serve many requests, thus becoming attractive targets to attacks.} We observe that in some of the networks, community sizes and $n$-hop requests, the social mapping can lead to a wider distribution of peer influence values, when compared to the random mapping.
+This is particularly true in larger networks and community sizes.
+However, there are highly influential peers who control more requests flowing through the P2P topology than the average peer \textit{in both types of mappings}.
+The emergence of such peers can be attributed to the power-law nature of social networks, where users of high social degree centrality attract a lot of the information flow and requests, regardless of the type of mapping enforced in the system.
+Even though such users are closely connected with each other~\cite{shi08well-conn} and are more likely to be mapped together on the same peer in the social than in the random mapping, in our experiments we observed that the random mapping also leads to such highly influential peers, especially in the larger graphs such as $Epinions$ and $Slashdot$.

+To tackle the issue of potential attacks, peers can independently monitor the centrality they acquire in the P2P topology based on their users' centrality~\cite{kourtellis11p2pcentrality,kourtellis13socially-aware-designs}.
+Consequently, a peer can drop requests from new users to store their social data and encourage them to seek alternative peers, if the new data would create uneven distribution of workload for the particular peer and lead to potential attacks.
+Thus, these hot-spot peers can be identified early and targeted for quarantine in the early stages of a malware outburst or other attack.
+Alternatively, they can be used to disseminate more efficiently security software patches to handle a malicious attack.